Volatile organic compounds change easily from liquid form to vapor.

 Volatile Organic Compounds in Drinking Water (New Jersey Department of Health and Senior Services) (PDF — 658 KB)

-Volatile Organic Compounds in the Nation's Groundwater and Drinking-Water Supply Wells (US Geological Survey) (PDF)
+Volatile Organic Compounds in the Nation's Groundwater and Drinking-Water Supply Wells - A Summary (US Geological Survey) (PDF)

 Volatile Organic Compounds.
 PubMed/MEDLINE- Journal articles (National Library of Medicine)

 Last Updated: July 23, 2013